GNOME/gtk/.gitlab/issue_templates/Bug.md

 ## Additional information
 <!--
  - Screenshots or screen recordings are useful for visual errors
+  - Attaching a screenshot or a video without explaining the current behavior and the actions necessary to reproduce the bug will lead to the bug being closed
  - Please report any warning or message printed on the terminal -->